2201-DevPrep/DevPrep-BE/README.md

 Status 200
 {
   "data": {
-    "technical_cards": [
+    "technicalCards": [
       {
         "id": "1",
-        "type": "flash_card",
+        "type": "flashCard",
         "attributes": {
           "category": "technical",
-          "competence_rating": 4.5,
+          "competenceRating": 4.5,
-          "front_side": "what is MVC?",
+          "frontSide": "what is MVC?",
-          "back_side": "A design pattern commonly used to build web applications.", "user_id": "1"
+          "backSide": "A design pattern commonly used to build web applications.", "userId": "1"
         }
       },
       {
         "id": "2",
-        "type": "flash_card",
+        "type": "flashCard",
         "attributes": {
           "category": "technical",
-          "competence_rating": 0,
+          "competenceRating": 0,
-          "front_side": "Explain your understanding of relational databases.", "back_side": "",
+          "frontSide": "Explain your understanding of relational databases.", "backSide": "",
-          "user_id": "1"
+          "userId": "1"
         }
       },
       {...}
     ],
-    "behavioral_cards": [
+    "behavioralCards": [
       {
         "id": "3",
-        "type": "flash_card",
+        "type": "flashCard",
         "attributes": {
           "category": "behavioral",
-          "competence_rating": 0,
+          "competenceRating": 0,
-          "front_side": "What are you looking for in a role?", "back_side": "",
+          "frontSide": "What are you looking for in a role?", "backSide": "",
-          "user_id": "1"
+          "userId": "1"
         }
       },
       {
         "id": "4",
-        "type": "flash_card",
+        "type": "flashCard",
         "attributes": {
           "category": "technical",
-          "competence_rating": 0,
+          "competenceRating": 0,
-          "front_side": "What are you proud of?",
+          "frontSide": "What are you proud of?",
-          "back_side": "",
+          "backSide": "",
-          "user_id": "1"
+          "userId": "1"
         }
       },
       {...}